This event is invitation only

 To request an invite, please email email@example.com

-Environmental Finance is delighted to announce that its ESG in Fixed Income Asia this year will take place in person on 3 November 2022 in Singapore.
+Environmental Finance is delighted to announce that its ESG in Fixed Income Asia this year will take place in person on 3 November 2022 at Singapore Exchange.

 The green debt market continues to develop and we are proud to evolve too, shaping the conversations to drive the market forward.

 The one-day events will capture the crucial topics relevant to the green, social, sustainability and sustainability-linked (GSSS) bond markets.
 We will give companies the platform and opportunity to discuss how these trends are evolving in each area and learn about what this means for future issuance of and investment in these products.

 Register and immediately gain access to the green, social and sustainable bond community.